Vivaswan-dev/RoboticsCode/README.md

 - When the Robot reaches the end make the LED flash green to show that it made it.
 ## 3. Research:
 ### Pseudo Code:
-- Instructions:
+Instructions:
-Where to start it
+Start the distance counter or timer when either the right or left infrared sensor detects the black line

-Line following measure distance
+Line following measure distance.
+Use the infrared sensor to shift left/right to stay on the black line and move forward.

 if line following reaches the distance or time stop it